College basketball: Distinctions with NBA and WNBA play

 The NBA introduced a new dress code rule in 2005.
 Now players are required to wear business casual attire whenever they are engaged in team or league business.
 This includes a long or short-sleeved dress shirt (collared or turtleneck), and/or a sweater; dress slacks, khaki pants, or dress jeans, and appropriate shoes and socks, including dress shoes, dress boots, or other presentable shoes, but not including sneakers, sandals, flip-flops, or work boots.
 The WNBA has a similar dress code, adjusted for standard women's attire.
 NCAA rules have no set dress code rule, leaving it up to individual teams or conferences.
+Many players will wear team-issued clothing when entering/exiting the arena or not dressed to play; indeed, the terms of an individual school's deal with an athletic apparel manufacturer may require players to be in branded clothing during all public appearances.

-The organizations also have different rules for jersey numbers.
-While the NBA and WNBA allow players to wear any number from 0 to 99, including 00, so long as it is available, the NCAA disallows any jersey number with a 6, 7, 8, or 9 in it.
-This is done to allow the referee to report fouls using hand signals with one hand, as each hand has only five fingers.
-High school basketball, whose rules are set by the National Federation of State High School Associations, also follows the NCAA's convention on jersey numbering.
+The organizations also long had different rules for jersey numbers.
+While the NBA and WNBA allow players to wear any number from 0 to 99, including 00, so long as it is available, until 2024 the NCAA disallowed any jersey number with a 6, 7, 8, or 9 in it.
+This was done to allow the referee to report fouls using hand signals with one hand, as each hand has only five fingers.
+High school basketball, whose rules are set by the National Federation of State High School Associations, continues to follow the old NCAA rule and only permits numbers 0 through 5 to be used.